NetLogo/NW-Extension/README.md

 Compared to the current extension, this new version offers:

-* Improved performance and functionality of existing features: pathfinding primitives are now faster and allow taking edge weights into account.
+- **Improved performance and functionality of existing features**: pathfinding primitives are now faster and allow taking edge weights into account.
-* Centrality measures: calculate the betweenness centrality, closeness centrality and eigenvector centrality of the nodes in your network.
+- **Centrality measures**: calculate the betweenness centrality, closeness centrality and eigenvector centrality of the nodes in your network.
-* Clusterers: find bicomponent and weak component clusters in your network.
+- **Clusterers**: find bicomponent and weak component clusters in your network.
-* Clique finder: find all maximal cliques or the biggest maximal clique in your network.
+- **Clique finder**: find all maximal cliques or the biggest maximal clique in your network.
-* Generators: generate many different kinds of networks, namely, preferential attachment, random, small world, 2D lattice, ring, star, and wheel networks.
+- **Generators**: generate many different kinds of networks, namely, preferential attachment, random, small world, 2D lattice, ring, star, and wheel networks.
-* Import/Export: save and load your networks using plain text matrix files.
+- **Import/Export**: save and load your networks using plain text matrix files.

 There is also more to come in the future.
 This is just a very preliminary version of what we have in mind.
 Future versions will include import/export to other formats like GraphML and Pajek, some new network layouts, and more algorithms and measures.